Map Control 2025 – Tactical Minimap

 Map Awareness Training Drills

-• Watch pro POVs — Learn rotations and pathing.
+• Watching pro POVs — Learn different rotations and routing.

-• Minimap scanning every 3 seconds — Improves awareness.
+• Minimap scanning every 3 seconds — Leads to better awareness.

 Common Mistakes Players Make